-To keep Singapore’s water clean, soil pollution must also be controlled, as pollutants in the soil can enter the water system as run-off or groundwater.
+To keep Singapore’s water clean, soil pollution must also be controlled, as pollutants in the soil can enter the water system as surface run-off or groundwater.
 Soil pollution control in Singapore focuses mainly on the proper use of approved pesticides to control termites.

 Our sewerage system